fremtind/f1-doesnt-matter/slides.md

 - A system that produces a score to reflect 'problematic' customer profiles
 - Trained on e.g. fraud
-- Working with tabular data, gradient boosting and feature engineering is satisfying ✨
+- Working with tabular data, **gradient boosting** and old-school feature engineering is satisfying ✨
 - A viper's nest of potential ethical pitfalls; explainable AI is a **MUST**

 → Check out: